Here are some frequently asked questions and answers relating to the licensing requirements for plumbers and drainers.

 A: If you are supervising or directing someone performing work that requires an endorsement (for example, testing a backflow prevention device), you must also hold that endorsement on your occupational licence.

-Supervising or directing a person to perform work which you are not licensed for, or don’t hold an endorsement for, is a breach of section 119 of the Plumbing and Drainage Act 2002, with a penalty of $1261 per offence.
+Supervising or directing a person to perform work which you are not licensed for, or don’t hold an endorsement for, is a breach of section 57 of the Plumbing and Drainage Act 2018, with a maximum penalty of 250 penalty units for a first offence.
+Escalating penalties may apply for offences committed thereafter.

 Q: Do my employees need to hold licences if I have a licence?